php-fig/fig-standards/proposed/links-meta.md

 * How do we support "empty" attributes, as HTML5 permits but few other systems do?
 * Should Href be a string, or can/should we use PSR-7 URI objects?
 I'm very very tempted to go with the latter.
-* Is there wording we should clean up around rel definitions?
 * Currently, technically, URL templates would be disallowed.
 That's a problem for, say, HAL.
 How do we want to square that, especially if Href becomes an object?
 * Should we allow rels to be multi-value, or force multiple rels to be multiple objects?
 (IE, each uri/rel combination